Endoscopic Eyebrow Lift Naples, FL

 An endoscopic brow lift sometimes referred to as brow lift, is a surgical procedure designed to reposition heavy eyebrows that are squeezing the eyes.
 The technique may improve the appearance of frown lines or folds that may appear vertically between them.

 Compared to the traditional eyebrow lift procedure, which involves an incision running from ear to ear along the hairline or an incision just above the eyebrow hairs, the Aesthetic Surgery Center’s endoscopic procedure provides excellent results with minimal access incisions.
 Using a tiny camera placed under the skin, known as an endoscope, the surgeons can release the taut, wrinkled forehead tissues.
 These are then elevated for a softer, smoother eyebrow line.
 Since there are fewer incisions, the recovery time is faster than with a traditional forehead lift; and there are fewer risks as well.

-The endoscopic eyebrow lift procedure is designed to raise forehead tissues which have descended, opening up the crowded eye area, thereby refreshing one’s facial features.
+The endoscopic eyebrow lift procedure is designed to raise forehead tissues that have descended, opening up the crowded eye area, thereby refreshing one’s facial features.
 The technique is beneficial as it not only restores a youthful look to the face, but it lifts the brows and upper eyelids, creating a well-rested appearance.

 An endoscopic eyebrow lift will: